joao-conde/advents-of-code/README.md

 # Advents of Code

-Repository to host solutions to the yearly advent of code challenges.
+Repository to host solutions for the yearly advent of code challenges.

 From the [Advent Of Code](https://adventofcode.com/about) page on December 2017: